Guidelines for Schools on Exceptional Circumstances

 - That the exceptional circumstances are true.
 It is essential that the student submits as much supporting evidence as possible, including medical evidence or written confirmation of circumstances.

 Schools may contact the relevant medical practitioner to verify the authenticity of any medical certificate or GP note/letter submitted in support of an exceptional circumstances application.
 Where considered necessary, the authenticity of death certificates or other documentary evidence should also be verified.
+Where a student is self-certifying their absence, no supporting medical evidence is required, and students can simply provide details of their short-term illness, its symptoms and/or a self-diagnosis.

 - That the exceptional circumstances constitute ‘good cause’, that the circumstances were outside the student’s control, and constitute a good reason for not taking the examination or submitting the assessment.